cofoundry-cms/Cofoundry.Samples.SimpleSite/README.md

 To get started:

 1. Create a database named 'Cofoundry.Samples.SimpleSite' and check the Cofoundry connection string in the web.config file is correct for you sql server instance
-2. Run the website which should display the Setup screen
+2. Run the website which should display the Setup screen, but don't enter any information yet.
+3. Run `InitData/Init.sql` script against your db
-3. Enter a website name and your default credentials and setup the site
+4. On the setup screen enter a website name and your default credentials.
+Submit the form to complete the site setup
-5. Run `InitData/Init.sql` script against your db
-6. Re-start the site (we need to break the cache on the data we just imported)